BOONE, N.C. — Field hockey brought Rachel Gaines to Appalachian State University, but academics — and the “family atmosphere” — made her want to stay.

 “Environmental science gives me a tangible way to address a myriad of world problems,” Gaines continued.
 “I know the research I do will have an immediate impact on the way we interact with the world.
 The time crunch we are under — with approximately seven to 10 years until climate change is irreversible — motivates me to get going!”

-Looking forward to the master’s program, Gaines said she intends to build from her environmental science knowledge and gain more hands-on experience in technical research.
+Looking forward to graduate school, Gaines said she intends to build from her environmental science knowledge and gain more hands-on experience in technical research.
 She has already been involved in Appalachian’s NEXUS project, led by Dr. Jeremy Ferrell, assistant professor in the STBE department.

 Located at the Watauga County Landfill, the NEXUS site is a research project committed to improving the profitability of farming in the High Country and enriching the local community through the application of biomass management, renewable energy, value-added byproducts and extension of the growing season.